-After your first visit with the researcher, you will be randomly put into one of two treatment groups that may help improve your sleep.
-This process is like tossing a coin and so you will have a 50/50 chance of being in either group.
+Upon receipt of the acti-watch and sleep diary, you will be randomly assigned to one of two treatment groups that may help improve your sleep.
+This process is like tossing a coin so you will have a 50/50 chance of being in either group.

-Group 1 - will be given a booklet which describes tips on how to improve sleep
+Group 1 - will be sent a booklet which describes tips on how to improve sleep

-Group 2 - will be given a booklet which describes tips on how to improve sleep and will meet with their practice nurse over 4 weekly sessions, where they will be supported to follow a new tailored sleep schedule with the aim of improving sleep:
+Group 2 - will be given a booklet which describes tips on how to improve sleep and will meet with a nurse over 4 weekly sessions, where they will be supported to follow a new tailored sleep schedule with the aim of improving sleep: